 The extensive work done to date and the way forward would not be possible without the strong cross-sector coordination between myFutureNC, the North Carolina Department of Public Instruction, the community college system, the UNC System, independent educational institutions, and the State Board of Education, among many others.

-high-quality, postsecondary degrees or credentials by 2030(as of today, there are 1.3 Million)
+high quality credentials or post secondary degrees by 2030(as of today, there are 1.3 Million)

-As of 2016, about 1.3 million 25- to 44-year-old North Carolinians had a high-quality postsecondary degree or credential.
-Without any changes, North Carolina is projected to have about 1.6 million adults who meet the attainment definition in 2030, which means the state will need to help an estimated 400,000 additional residents attain a high-quality postsecondary credential or degree for our state to meet the demands of our businesses and industries.
+As of 2016, about 1.3 million 25- to 44-year-old North Carolinians had a high quality credentials or post secondary degrees.
+Without any changes, North Carolina is projected to have about 1.6 million adults who meet the attainment definition in 2030, which means the state will need to help an estimated 400,000 additional residents attain a high quality credentials or post secondary degrees for our state to meet the demands of our businesses and industries.
 We must act.

 ages 25-44 complete higher education